xopxe/Toribio/README.md

 Toribio is a library for developing robotics applications.
 It is based on [Lumen](https://github.com/xopxe/Lumen) cooperative scheduler, and allows to write coroutine, signal and callback based applications.
-Toribio provides a mechanism for easily accesing hardware, and is geared towards low end hardware, such as Single-Board Computers.
+Toribio provides a mechanism for easily accessing hardware, and is geared towards low end hardware, such as Single-Board Computers.

 ## Description